-• Comprehensive list of common and programme-specific result and impact indicators able to capture all direct and indirect RDP effects.
+A comprehensive list of common and programme-specific result and impact indicators able to capture all direct and indirect RDP effects.
 This list is the basis for identifying data needs and establishing data management.

-Focus area-related CEQ and additional indicators
+Focus area-related CEQs and additional indicators

-Several CEQ related to focus areas are linked with common result (target) indicators which measure the percentage of all supported units under a given RD support scheme.

-In most cases the above mentioned CEQ cannot be answered in a satisfactory manner with this type of indicators (either they are not fully consistent with the judgment criteria proposed in the Working Document Common evaluation questions for RDPs 2014-2020, or stakeholders in Member States have suggested additional judgment criteria).
-For some of these CEQ, complementary result indicators exist to provide a better assessment of results achieved.
-For the other CEQ, additional indicators may be developed already for the RDP evaluation to be reported in 2017 to improve the robustness of answers.
-Additional indicators should not be mixed with programme-specific indicators, which are used to answer the PSEQ and measure programme-specific effects.
+Several CEQs related to focus areas are linked with common result (target) indicators which serve measure the percentage of all supported units under a given RD support scheme.
+In most cases the above mentioned CEQs cannot be answered in a satisfactory manner with these type of indicators (either they are not fully consistent with the judgment criteria proposed in the Working Document: Common evaluation questions for RDPs 2014-2020, or stakeholders in the Member States have suggested additional judgment criteria).
+For some of these CEQs, complementary result indicators exist to provide a better assessment of results achieved 49.
+For the other CEQs, additional indicators may be developed already for the RDP evaluation to be reported in 2017 to improve the robustness of answers 50.
+Additional indicators should not be mixed with programme-specific indicators, which are used to answer the PSEQs and measure programme-specific effects.

-Concrete advice how to develop additional indicators in answering focus area-related CEQ can be found in templates for CEQ, which will be published in a separate document.
+Concrete advice how to develop additional indicators in answering focus area-related CEQs can be found in templates for the CEQs, which will be published in a separate document.